 On 27 October 2017, the Company, as the issuer, entered into the Subscription Agreement A with Kapok Spirit Investment Limited, a company indirectly wholly-owned by Guangzhou Industry Investment Fund Management Co., Ltd., a substantial Shareholder, as the subscriber, in relation to the subscription of the Bonds.
 The issue of Bonds constituted an exempt connected transaction of the Company under Rule 14A.90 of the Listing Rules.
 Pursuant to and subject to the satisfaction (or waiver) of the conditions precedent set out in the Subscription Agreement A, the Company agreed to issue, and the subscriber agreed to subscribe, for the Bonds in the principal amount of up to HK\$80,000,000 with a coupon rate of 8% per annum payable quarterly in arrears for a term of 23 months from the date of issue of the Bonds.
-Kapok Spirit Investment Limited is an associate of Guangzhou Industry Investment Fund Management Co., Ltd. Under the Listing Rules and is therefore a connected person of the Company as defined under the Listing Rules.
-For the year ended 31 December 2017, the interest expense in relation to the Bonds was HK\$1,054,000.
+Kapok Spirit Investment Limited is an associate of Guangzhou Industry Investment Fund Management Co., Ltd. Ms. Wang Mengsu, the Executive Director of the Company, is the director of Kapok Spirit Investment Limited.
+Under the Listing Rules and is therefore a connected person of the Company as defined under the Listing Rules.
+For the year ended 31 December 2018, the interest expense in relation to the Bonds was HK\$6,388,000.